& RELATIONSHIP COACH

 Things I work with especially well.

-therapy for therapist
+therapy for therapists

 This modality focuses on the issues that a single client of any age brings to treatment: From chronic difficulties to challenging life events, even to just needing a listener - someone who doesn't judge and who can help generate new perspectives.
 Good candidates include just about anyone feeling stuck and unsatisfied with life, but examples are those struggling with a diagnosis, experiencing a life change, grief/loss, mood difficulties, etc. For this modality, I generally use a combination of systemic ideas, cognitive tools, and existential therapies to support your therapy goals.
 I also offer relationship coaching that targets issues specific to dating and/or parenting in a modern world.

 This modality focuses on issues that occur between intimately connected persons.
 Issues range from poor communication to infidelity.
 Symptoms are identified within relationship characteristics, not an individual.
 Good candidates are partners who have more negative than positive interaction, trust issues, relationship stress or dissatisfaction, escalating conflict, poor communication, withdrawal from each other, separation talks, etc. For this modality, I generally use a combination of systemic ideas, attachment-focused dialogues, and cognitive behavioral tools to support your therapy goals.